port-zero/mite-cli/README.md

 # mite-cli

 A CLI interface for time-tracking in Mite.
-Currently only adding entries and listing projects and services is supported.
+Currently only adding and editing entries and listing entries, projects and services is supported.

 ## Installation